hikeventures/hikeventures.github.io/_posts/best/2016-10-30-best-day-packs.markdown

 ---

-Disclosure: We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and even so we were not able to test every product in this blog post, we follow the market and compare the specifications of new products.
-This blog post contains affiliate links.
+Disclosure: We have not tested all products in this blog post.